Towards Causality-Aware Inferring: A Sequential Discriminative Approach for Medical Diagnosis: Running Examples

+\textbf{Example of P2A.} To intuitively demonstrate our P2A, Fig.~\ref{fig:example_p2a} is an intermediate running example.
+This figure shows the working pipeline of our framework from the beginning to the end.
+At each turn, P2A infers the possible complete symptoms from the observed, and then it conducts do-operation to the non-inquired symptoms.
+After that, the observed and the estimated symptoms are fed to several bootstrapping diagnosers to estimate the diagnostic probabilities and confidences.
+If the decision threshold is not met, P2A will continue inquiring.
+Otherwise, it stops to inform disease.
+This example shows that P2A is unconfident in the beginning and becomes very confident in the end.
+To keep the example in brief, we don’t draw the complete process here and more numerical results of this example have been summarized in Fig.~\ref{fig:good_example}.

-\jf{As shown in Fig.~\ref{fig:good_example}, in the beginning, the patient simulator reported its explicit symptoms to the agent, according to which the agent predicted that upper respiratory tract infection is the most likely disease.
-But the agent also foresaw the future variables and its decision threshold suggested that the disease could also be infantile diarrhea if some relevant symptoms {were} presented.
-As a result, our agent was required to keep inquiring, and during diagnosing, the most likely disease was also changing.
+Fig.~\ref{fig:good_example} consists of the anchor record and a series of interaction items.
+The interaction item at each time point includes the output of the patient simulator PBPS, the mentioned symptoms, the estimated disease expected probability and standard deviation, whether the decision threshold is met, and the actual action of the agent P2A.
+As shown in Fig.~\ref{fig:good_example}, in the beginning, the patient simulator reported its explicit symptoms to the agent, according to which the agent predicted that upper respiratory tract infection is the most likely disease.
+But the agent also foresaw the future variables and its decision threshold suggested that the disease could also be infantile diarrhea if some relevant symptoms were presented.
+As a result, our agent was required to keep inquiring, and during diagnosis, the most likely disease was also changing.
 Finally, when the decision threshold was reached, the agent made a confident and correct diagnosis.
-This example shows that simply render the most likely disease without considering the future possibilities can lead to reckless and erroneous results.
+This example shows that simply rendering the most likely disease without considering future possibilities can lead to reckless and erroneous results.
 In addition, from the perspective of the patient simulator, we can also observe that the set of implicit symptoms is empty in the anchor record.
-Therefore, if the agent were interacting with the original patient simulator, it cannot obtain useful information.}
+Therefore, if the agent were interacting with the original patient simulator, it cannot obtain useful information.